 We have noticed those living with Alzheimer’s and dementia often need one-on-one care.
 As an example, we recently had a patient who was quite aggressive and unsettled when he first came.
 We were able to get an extra healthcare assistant to really focus on him and him alone.
 They sat with him for his first eight visits.
 It gave him continuity every time he came in.
 On the Day Care Unit we have a lot of other patients so we’re not always able to give ourselves to an individual for prolonged periods of time.
 With this patient, however, it was key we had someone who could just focus on him.

 Eventually he was coming in wearing his suit, he wanted to make an effort and feel like himself, his son was able to leave him here with confidence as he could see there was that person he knew shining through again.
 We got into a lovely routine, got his pain sorted out, he was having complementary therapies and he was a different person to when he first arrived.
 He was smiling and joking with us.
 It goes to show what time, routine and investment can do for a patient.

 Something that is key with patients living with diseases like Alzheimer’s is to speak to them directly.
 So many of these patients are consulted by health workers as if they are not in the room with the discussion going on between carer and consultant.
 We don’t do this.
 We take huge pride in involving the patient as much as possible.
 In doing this it helps them feel like they are still them, they still have a key part to play in their own care.
 It’s so important to acknowledge that and build a relationship with that individual.

 Our palliative care is provided free to our patients but we cannot do this without your help.
-If you would like to support our Hospice click this link to see how even a little can go a long way.
+If you would like to support our Hospice click here to see how even a little can go a long way.
 Thank you.